 Here we demonstrate the IO Abstraction library on an Arduino with a PCF8574 i2c 8-bit IO expander chip.
 We use the device in order to receive input from a switch and light an LED.
 It’s about the most basic example possible that has both input and output.
 To use this example, first download the IoAbstraction library.
 Devices such as the PCF8574 provide an easy way to expand both input and output capabilities using a single chip, and because it’s on i2c, needs only two pins from the Arduino (SDA and SCL).

-Using SwitchInput in your sketches SwitchInput is a button and rotary encoder management library that treats button presses and encoder adjustments as events, similar to web and UI applications.
-Supporting as many switches and rotary encoders as you need, in a completely event driven way, working along with TaskManagerIO to keep your code clean.
+Using SwitchInput for buttons and rotary encoders SwitchInput is a button and rotary encoder management library that treats button presses and encoder adjustments as events, similar to web and UI applications.
+Supporting as many switches and rotary encoders as you need, in an event driven way, working along with TaskManagerIO to keep your code clean.
 Key points: Buttons using either pull down or pull up logic connected directly or via any supported IO expander De-bouncing of events on all buttons and encoders to significantly reduce duplicate callbacks.

 Troubleshooting IO issues using LoggingIoAbstraction Within the MockIoAbstraction.h header there is an implementation of BasicIoAbstraction that delegates through a logging layer.
 If you are having difficulty determining what your code is sending and receiving, this could be useful.
 Unit testing support within the library This library itself is quite well tested using AUnit, and further it makes unit testing your code easier.
 There is a MockIoAbstraction that provides very easy support for mocking out an IoAbstraction.